top of page

 Inside, everyone knows what it means - You’re "combining software with advisory services."

-But here's what it looks like on the Outside:
+But here's what it looks like on the Outside when that one word — “partner” — means something different to every buyer.

 Their CMO thinks “strategic partner” means “trusted long-term advisor.”